AS360/my-minutes/README.md

 # Keep_Clone
-For data save use local storage here.
+For data save we used local storage here.